 Michael Tracy combines straightforward American Rock and Roll with poignant lyrical themes, reminiscent of Rock Singer/Songwriter idols like Tom Petty, Bob Seger, John Mellencamp, and Bruce Springsteen.
-He has released four studio albums, and together with his band has shared the stage with Bon Jovi (garnering him a featured article in Billboard Magazine), Poison, George Thorogood, Styx, Foreigner, Don Felder, Jefferson Starship, Dokken, and Zach Myers (Shinedown).
-Michael Tracy will release his new album Still Got Soul on November 17, 2017, recorded in Los Angeles with producer/co-writer Sahaj Ticotin.
+He has released four studio albums, and has shared the stage with Bon Jovi twice, Poison, George Thorogood, Styx, Foreigner, Don Felder, Foghat, Marshall Tucker Band, Jefferson Starship, Dokken, and the latest in 2019 acoustic sets for Bret Michaels & America.
+Michael released his latest album Still Got Soul (2017), recorded in Los Angeles with producer/co-writer Sahaj Ticotin.
 Michael's latest effort is his most ambitious yet, representing an artist who has clearly found his voice and a "lane" to call his own.

 It was early 2011 when Michael Tracy began his journey as a singer/songwriter, stepping on stage at a local open mic in Charlotte, NC, to nervously perform some songs he had just written.
 He had spent his early 20’s in the Navy, stationed on both coasts and traveling to countries throughout the Mediterranean during his time in the military.
 He married his wife while in the Navy and they have two children together.
 It was later that Michael joined together his love of words and music as a songwriter, having learned guitar as a child fascinated with books and writing.
 The open mic performance awakened something in Michael Tracy and he continued honing his chops that first year, jumping on stages all over Charlotte and jamming with local musicians.
 He went into the studio and recorded his first album, Enough Small Talk, which he released in November 2011.